vboyev-MSFT/defender-docs/unified-secops-platform/detect-threats-overview.md

 | Watchlists | Curate meaningful relationships in your environment to improve the quality and prioritization of detections. | [Watchlists in Microsoft Sentinel](/azure/sentinel/watchlists) |
 | Workbooks | Detect threats with visual insights, especially to monitor the health of your data collection and understand gaps that prevent proper threat detection. | [Visualize your data with workbooks](/azure/sentinel/monitor-your-data?tabs=defender-portal) |

+For more information, see [Detect threats in Microsoft Sentinel](/azure/sentinel/overview?tabs=azure-portal#detect-threats).

 ## Microsoft Defender for Cloud threat detection

 Defender for Cloud provides threat detection to generate alerts and incidents by continuously monitoring your clouds' assets with advanced security analytics.
 Those signal are integrated directly into Microsoft Defender XDR for correlation and severity classification.
 Although Defender for cloud is licensed separately from Defender for XDR, additional plans enabled in Defender for Cloud add to the detection signals streamed into Defender XDR.

+/azure/defender-for-cloud/concept-integration-365

 For more information, see [Security alerts and incidents](/azure/defender-for-cloud/alerts-overview).

+## Improve detections with threat intelligence

 ## Related content